dfelinto/blender-manual/manual/editors/3dview/controls/snapping.rst

 .. _bpy.types.ToolSettings.use_snap_self:

 Project Onto Self
+   Snaps elements to its own mesh.
    Available only in editing mode for Vertices, Edges, Faces and Volume.
-   Snaps elements to its own mesh.
+   Not available when :doc:`Proportional Editing </editors/3dview/controls/proportional_editing>` is enabled.

 .. _bpy.types.ToolSettings.use_snap_align_rotation: